- Share this article on Facebook

 Morgan described their discussion during a segment on Tuesday’s edition of Piers Morgan Tonight involving Anthony’s lawyer, J. Cheney Mason.

 “She said ‘Well I mean, there’s obviously several misconceptions,” Morgan quoted Anthony as saying.

-“Obviously I didn't kill my daughter,” Anthony said, according to Morgan.
-“If anything, there's nothing in this world I’ve ever been more proud of, and there’s no one I loved more than my daughter.
-She's my greatest accomplishment.”
+“Obviously I didn’t kill my daughter.
+She said that very firmly – ‘If anything there’s nothing in this world l’ve ever been more proud of, and there’s no one I loved more than my daughter.
+She’s my greatest accomplishment,'” he said.

 He did not say why there was no recording of the chat, and his publicist did not immediately respond to THR‘s request for more details.

 In the TV news industry, Anthony — whose trial captured national attention, transforming her into a media villain in the case involving the death of 2-year-old Caylee Anthony — is one of the biggest gets in terms of interviews.
 She is currently living in Florida, and tells Morgan she’s sober except for “a handful of beers since I’ve been on probation.”

 “The public perception of me is bad, absolutely horrible,” she said, according to Morgan.
 “I was a stupid kid.
 I’ve never been a ‘party girl,’ and I’ve gone through hell.
 I’m ashamed in many ways of the person I was.”?